ldidioni/classified-ads/README.md

 ## Getting started:

-1. Run `classified_ads_schema.sql` in order to set up the database schema.
+1. Run `classified_ads_schema.sql` as found in the `resources` folder in order to set up the database schema.
-2. Run `classified_ads_data.sql` in order to seed the database with data.
+2. Run `classified_ads_data.sql` as found in the `resources` folder in order to seed the database with data.

 This database comes with the following users: